 Kenneth Moloy is a Research Fellow at Dupont Central Research and Development.
 He received a Ph.D. in Inorganic Chemistry from Northwestern University in 1984 and a B.S.
 (Chemistry) from Indiana University in 1980.
 Following graduate school he joined Union Carbide’s Technical Center in South Charleston, WV, working in long range R&D. In 1995 he moved to the DuPont Experimental Station in Wilmington, DE.
 Dr. Moloy’s expertise lies in the areas of organometallic chemistry, catalysis, organic chemistry, and process chemistry.
 Dr. Moloy has chaired the Gordon Research Conference on Organometallic Chemistry and also the Organometallic Subdivision of the ACS Division of Inorganic Chemistry.
 Dr. Moloy recently participated on a NAS committee to revise “Prudent Practices in the Laboratory”, due for publication in 2011.

-Robert Peoples is Executive Director of the Carpet America Recovery Effort (CARE) at teh American Carpet Institute.
-In this capacity, he drives the implementation of the principles of green chemistry across the global chemical enterprise.
+Robert Peoples is the Executive Director and founder of Carpet America Recovery Effort (CARE).
+In addition, he is also President of the consulting company Environmental Impact Group, Inc. Until August 2012, he was the Director of the ACS Green Chemistry Institute® .
+In this capacity, he drove the implementation of the principles of green chemistry across the global chemical enterprise.
 Peoples has been a member of American Chemical Society (ACS) for 35 years, giving him valuable experience and insight into the chemical industry.
-Immediately prior to becoming Director of the ACS Green Chemistry Institute®, he served as Sustainability Director for the Carpet & Rug Institute, Executive Director of The Carpet America Recovery Effort (CARE), and President of the Environmental Impact Group.
+Immediately prior to becoming Director of the ACS Green Chemistry Institute®, he served as Sustainability Director for the Carpet & Rug Institute.
 Preceding this position, Bob was Director of Carpet Sustainability and Market Development at Solutia, Inc., where he was actively involved in carpet recycling and negotiations that led to the formation of CARE and carpet-related health and indoor air quality issues.
 While there, he helped found the Board of Directors of CARE.
 Peoples holds a bachelor’s degree in mathematics and chemistry from Montclair State University in New Jersey and a Ph.D. in physical organic chemistry from Purdue University.
 He serves on several local and national boards including the Carpet America Recovery Effort, Georgia Pollution Prevention Advisory Board, and Green Standard.org.
 He is a member of several organizations including the National Recycling Coalition, Society of Plastics Engineers, and the American Chemical Society.